gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-14-shibuya-pixel-art-contest-2024.md

 ## Bonus!

 I was having too much fun with dither patterns, so I drew one more piece just for kicks.
-This one is called 「生け花」"Ikebana" ("flower arranging") was exported at 200% because I miscalculated my document size at the beginning.
-I drew the cutters and then transformed them with Free Rotate and Scale.
-There was minor pixel touch-up after export and it measures 400×512px.
+This one is called 「生け花」"Ikebana" ("flower arranging") and was exported at 200% because I miscalculated my document size at the beginning.
+I drew the shears and then transformed them with Free Rotate and Scale.
+There was minor pixel touch-up after export, and the final thing measures 400×512px.
 Otherwise I used the same techniques as above.

 {% include carousel_multi.html height="128" unit="%" duration="7" number="3" %}